 "Beatriz and I are very aware of how much Long Beach has helped," says Mariano.
 "The City is involved and committed to people with disabilities."

-During her studies at Long Beach City College (LBCC), Cristina also got acquainted with the Long Beach Senior Center.
+During her studies at Long Beach City College (LBCC), Sanz also got acquainted with the Long Beach Senior Center.

 "The Senior Center was very instrumental when Cristina was at LBCC," says Mariano, a middle school counselor whose career in education spans 30 years.
 "Students in Cristina's program would go down to the Senior Center to use the kitchen.
 They liked her so much that when she left LBCC, they asked her to come back as a volunteer.
 She's been there for over six years now."

 Mariano brought Cristina to his school as a